dqops/dqo/docs/examples/data-accuracy/integrity-check-between-columns-in-different-tables.md

 **************************************************
 ```

+In this example, we have demonstrated how to use DQOps to verify the integrity of a column in one table against a column
+in another table.
+By using the [foreign_key_match_percentage](../../checks/column/integrity/foreign-key-match-percent.md)
+check, we can monitor whether the matching data falls below a certain threshold.
+If it does, you will get a warning, error or fatal result.

 ## Next steps

 - You haven't installed DQOps yet?
 Check the detailed guide on how to [install DQOps using pip](../../working-with-dqo/installation/install-dqo-using-pip.md) or [run DQOps as a Docker container](../../working-with-dqo/installation/run-dqo-as-docker-container.md).